 See the recipe card below for the remaining ingredients and quantities.

-- Pat chicken wings dry with a paper towel and add wings to a large bowl.
+Step 1: Pat chicken wings dry with a paper towel and add wings to a large bowl.
 Don't skip this step as it is super critical for getting crispy wings!
+Add spices to a bowl with the wings.

-- Air fry.
-Place the wings in the air fryer in a single layer and cook until they reach 165 degrees F.
+Step 3: Place the wings in the air fryer in a single layer and cook until they reach at least 165 degrees F but ideally 180 degrees F.

 - Remove extra moisture.
-Before you season the chicken, pat the wings down with a paper towel.
-If the wings are too moist, they can become soggy.
+Before you season the wings, pat them dry with a paper towel.
+If the wings are too moist, they can become soggy instead of crispy.

-- Cook the wings in the oven instead.
-If you don't have an air fryer, you can cook the wings in the oven instead.
+- No air fryer?
+No problem.
+If you don't have an air fryer, you can use the oven.
 Preheat the oven to 375 degrees F and cook the wings on a parchment paper-lined baking sheet.
 Cook for 25-30 minutes, flipping the wings halfway through.

-- These wings are coated in honey which will cause them to burn more easily.
+- These wings are coated in honey, which will cause them to burn more easily.
 Make sure to keep an eye on them!
+If you have an oven-style air fryer, I recommend placing the wings on the lowest rack.

 Air Fryer Dry Rub Wings